CHEREF-Mehdi/Othello/README.md

 The source code is essentially implemented using Object Oriented Programmation, it contains four main Classes :

-Position : represents one box in the game matrix.
+Position : represents one box of the game matrix.

 Move 	 : represents a palyable position for one player.

-Player	 : represents a player who choose the moves to play.
+Player	 : represents a player who choose the moves.

-Tree	 : represents the implemented class for the Artificial Intelligence (AI) including an heuristical methode to choose the best move to play.
+Tree	 : represents the implemented class for the Artificial Intelligence (AI) including an heuristical methode to choose the best move.

 Important : To excute this programme in processing you must install the audio library "minim", for that click on sketch in processing menu, then import Library => add Library and search for "minim" click install.
+Processing version : 3.4